 - Use best practices in wiring and network configuration and design.

 - Understand cloud computing and virtualization best practices.

 Prerequisites for the Network+ Certification

-Though there is no formal prerequisite for taking the Network+ certification, applicants are encouraged to either have completed the CompTIA A+ certification or had nine to twelve months of IT field experience.
+Though there is no formal prerequisite for taking the Network+ certification at our Sacramento campus, applicants are encouraged to either have completed the CompTIA A+ certification or had nine to twelve months of IT field experience.